 Fred Hoyle (1915-2001),

 Lemaitre never called his proposal the Big Bang.
 The name, invented by the enigmatic scientist and science-fiction writer Fred Hoyle, was designed to ridicule the hypothesis.
 Foyle did not accept that the proofs such as CMBR (mentioned later in this blog) were adequate to establish that the universe began from the ‘Big Bang.’
 As we shall see, the occurrence was not big, nor was there a bang.
 The so-called Big Bang was one unique event when the result preceded the cause.
+Since there was no air or some other fluid around, the bang evidently produced no sound – not even that of a sheet of paper being born.

 Theory behind Big Bang